Nerd658/gemini-cli/docs/cli/authentication.md

 # Authentication Setup

-The Gemini CLI requires you to authenticate with Google's AI services.
+The CyberCLI requires you to authenticate with Google's AI services.
 On initial startup you'll need to configure **one** of the following authentication methods:

-1.  **Login with Google (Gemini Code Assist):**
+1.  **Login with Google (CyberCLI Code Assist):**
     - Use this option to log in with your google account.
-    - During initial startup, Gemini CLI will direct you to a webpage for authentication.
+    - During initial startup, CyberCLI will direct you to a webpage for authentication.
 Once authenticated, your credentials will be cached locally so the web login can be skipped on subsequent runs.
-    - Note that the web login must be done in a browser that can communicate with the machine Gemini CLI is being run from.
-(Specifically, the browser will be redirected to a localhost url that Gemini CLI will be listening on).
+    - Note that the web login must be done in a browser that can communicate with the machine CyberCLI is being run from.
+(Specifically, the browser will be redirected to a localhost url that CyberCLI will be listening on).
     - <a id="workspace-gca">Users may have to specify a GOOGLE_CLOUD_PROJECT if:</a>
       1. You have a Google Workspace account.
 Google Workspace is a paid service for businesses and organizations that provides a suite of productivity tools, including a custom email domain (e.g. your-name@your-company.com), enhanced security features, and administrative controls.
 These accounts are often managed by an employer or school.
-      1. You have received a Gemini Code Assist license through the [Google Developer Program](https://developers.google.com/program/plans-and-pricing) (including qualified Google Developer Experts)
+      1. You have received a CyberCLI Code Assist license through the [Google Developer Program](https://developers.google.com/program/plans-and-pricing) (including qualified Google Developer Experts)
-      1. You have been assigned a license to a current Gemini Code Assist standard or enterprise subscription.
+      1. You have been assigned a license to a current CyberCLI Code Assist standard or enterprise subscription.
       1. You are using the product outside the [supported regions](https://developers.google.com/gemini-code-assist/resources/available-locations) for free individual usage.
       1. You are a Google account holder under the age of 18
-      - If you fall into one of these categories, you must first configure a Google Cloud Project Id to use, [enable the Gemini for Cloud API](https://cloud.google.com/gemini/docs/discover/set-up-gemini#enable-api) and [configure access permissions](https://cloud.google.com/gemini/docs/discover/set-up-gemini#grant-iam).
+      - If you fall into one of these categories, you must first configure a Google Cloud Project Id to use, [enable the CyberCLI for Cloud API](https://cloud.google.com/gemini/docs/discover/set-up-gemini#enable-api) and [configure access permissions](https://cloud.google.com/gemini/docs/discover/set-up-gemini#grant-iam).

       You can temporarily set the environment variable in your current shell session using the following command: